+find the Scenario Builder

-Where to Start > Desktop > Design > Scenario
+Where to Start > Application > Edit >

-find the Editor
+Responsibilities > Structured Scenarios

-Scenario Design > Element > Editors > Scenarios
+Design > Element > Editors >

+Responsibilities > Structured Scenarios

-Builder Element Context Menu: Properties |
+Element Context Menu: Properties |

-Responsibilities > Scenarios | right click | Add New : Structure Editor defining Use Cases.
+Responsibilities > Scenarios | right click |

+Add New: Structure Editor

+Builder

+Usage of the To define the details of a Use Case and Scenario its scenarios and constraints, which can be used to replace the traditional text-document based approach to defining Use Cases.
 This ensures that the Use Case diagram and the textual details of the Use Cases and its Scenarios and Constraints are all contained in the same model and can be traced.
 If the Use Cases are required in a document format for contractual or process reasons, a Use Case Report can be generated automatically from the models using the in-built documentation engine.